Hochinwei/Hochinwei.github.io/research.md

 ### 2015
 - **Bartlett, J. E.**, Jenks, R. A., Wilson, N.E, Farias, M. The Differences in Smoking Habits, Motives, and Attentional Bias in Nicotine Dependent and Non-Dependent Smokers.
 BPS Psychobiology Section Annual Scientific Meeting, Windermere UK.
 Available from [figshare.](https://figshare.com/articles/Attentional_Bias_in_Nicotine_Dependent_and_Non_Dependent_Smokers/3188959)

+## Unpublished research

+### 2015
+- Bartlett, J. E., Jenks, R. A., Wilson, N.E, Farias, M. The Differences in Smoking Habits, Motives, and Attentional Bias in Nicotine Dependent and Non-Dependent Smokers.
+My thesis from this project can be found on [ResearchGate](https://www.researchgate.net/publication/296623691_The_Difference_in_Smoking_Motives_Habits_and_Attentional_Bias_in_Nicotine_Dependent_and_Non-Dependent_Smokers).
+If you interested in the project or want the results for a meta-analysis, the results have been written up in this [post](https://bartlettje.github.io/2017-07-07-Attentional-bias-in-smokers-file-drawer/).